MattHall/truncatehtml/README.md

 ## How it works

 Given a snippet of HTML, we use Nokogiri to parse it into a tree.
-THis takes care of all of the messiness of dealing with HTML, and gives us back a tree of nodes representing the parsed snippet.
+This takes care of all of the messiness of dealing with HTML, and gives us back a tree of nodes representing the parsed snippet.

 Now that we have the tree of nodes, we can traverse it depth-first.
 All text nodes are leaf nodes, so when we encounter one, we can count the length of the text.